Essential Housing Information for Accepted Students – Fall 2019

 VWPP students are housed in the homes of Parisians, most of whom have housed our students successfully in the past and have received favorable reviews.
 They have all been visited and interviewed by the Assistant Director and are regularly monitored.

-The Vassar-Wesleyan Program in Paris fee includes tuition, room and partial board with your host (all-continental breakfast everyday + 3 dinners a week) arranged by the Vassar-Wesleyan Program in Paris, and a meal stipend to cover meals that are not provided by your host, until the return of the group flight, at the end of the semester.
+The Vassar-Wesleyan Program in Paris fee includes tuition, room and partial board with your Paris host (a continental breakfast every day + 3 dinners a week) arranged by the Vassar-Wesleyan Program in Paris, and a meal stipend to cover meals that are not provided by your host, until the return of the group flight, at the end of the semester.

 Exception to program housing may be made only in the case of students who wish to live with a relative living in Paris.
 In such cases, students must indicate this on the housing form and contact the Director of International Studies (Wesleyan) or the Director of International Programs (Vassar) for permission.
 The cost of room and partial board will be deducted from the program fee in such cases.
 Students may not live together in an independent apartment.
 Full year students may be granted permission to arrange housing on their own for the second semester provided the student lives with native French speakers and if authorized by the VWPP director.

-We will reserve a specific housing situation for you based on your answers on the housing survey, so please read the housing information below, fill out the survey very carefully.
+We will reserve a specific housing situation for you based on your answers on the housing survey and your Skype housing interview, so please read the housing information below, and fill out the survey very carefully.
 Please disclose thoroughly your preferences and needs so that we can determine the best fit for you.

 A room in the apartment of a French person(s) is the most frequently available type of housing for American students in Paris.
 The VWPP provides this type of housing because it encourages daily student immersion in the language and culture of France.
 Every semester students say their spoken French and understanding of French culture have improved greatly mainly through daily contact with their French hosts, specifically through dinner conversation and daily interactions with their hosts at home.
 These situations vary widely but you will ordinarily be housed in a room in a two or three bedroom apartment with the other host members where you will usually have daily contact with them.